soundpaint/rp2040pio-docs/download-and-compile.rst

 https://github.com/soundpaint/rp2040pio

-Since no stable version 1.0 has not yet been released, I do not provide pre-compiled binaries as of now, that is, you have to compile all Java files by yourself.
+Since no stable version 1.0 has not yet been released, I do not yet provide pre-compiled binaries.
+That is, as of now, you have to compile all Java files by yourself.
 Also, the build process itself is still under development.
-As of writing these lines, you have to proceed as
+As of writing these lines, you roughly have to proceed as follows.
-follows:

 Prerequisites
 ~~~~~~~~~~~~~